 Cancun is located on the Yucatan Peninsula, which borders the Caribbean Sea.
 For this reason, there are a plethora of water sports in and around Cancun.
 If you bring your own snorkeling gear, you can walk out into the clear water at almost any public beach and see an array of colorful fish and sea life.

-Swim with Turtles
+Swim with Sea Turtles

 You can leave the crowds of Cancun behind for a day by taking a quick ferry to Isla Mujeres.
 It’s a sleepy island where life moves a little slower and there’s not much to do, but Isla Mujeres is known for its sea turtles, and you can visit the turtle farm for a tour and a look at the amazing creatures in their natural habitat.
 If you snorkel or swim while on the island, you’re sure to see and swim with the turtles.

-Spending a day at the cenotes is one of the best activities near Cancun.
-Book a local guide who can show you to the best hidden cenotes the peninsula has to offer.
+Book a cenote tour to see the best hidden cenotes the peninsula has to offer.
 Some of the more popular and easy-to-find cenotes are Gran Cenote and Dos Ojos near Tulum, and Cenote Yokdzonot and Ik Kil near Chichén Itzá.

-The hotel zone, which is where you’ll find most of the large, high-rise resorts, is not the ideal location if you want to see the non-touristy side of Cancun.
+The hotel zone, which is where you’ll find most of the large, high-rise resorts in Cancun, is not the ideal location if you want to see the non-touristy side of Cancun.
 Instead, head to El Centro, where you can try authentic Mexican food from street food vendors or cantinas instead of eating at the resort buffet.

 If you can’t help but picture yourself on a white sandy beach with a good book, stay a little further south along the stretch of sandy beaches known as the Mayan Riviera.
-All along the Riviera, there are beautiful local beaches like Akumal Beach and Soliman Bay.
-They’re not jam-packed with tourists.
-Here you can snorkel, swim, take a bay cruise, and enjoy a leisurely lunch.[td_smart_list_end]
+The Mayan Riviera is where you’ll find all the sprawling resorts, like the adults-only favorite El Dorado Royale and romantic couples resort La Casitas at El Dorado Royale.

 With all of these great activities in Cancun, you have no excuse not to plan your visit now.
 Get outside the resorts and discover what Cancun is really all about.